raghavchadha23/Projects-Portifolio/ICS Calendar Parser/README.md

 💬 For access to this project or other portfolio work, please email me at:
 📩 **raghav.chadha25@gmail.com**

+🔒 The **source code access is available to verified reviewers (e.g., recruiters, hiring managers, professors) upon request** to protect integrity.

 # 🗓️ ICS Calendar Parser

 This project is a **Python-based parser** for **iCalendar (.ics)** files.